YOUR August peace mail from Ethiopia

 Ethiopia currently hosts more refugees than any other country in Africa, with the latest UNHCR recorded figure showing close to 850,000 refugees living there.
 Large numbers of refugees continue to arrive daily, and resources in the refugee camps are severely overstretched.

-Your gifts are helping to ensure critically ill or injured refugees can access emergency healthcare services, as well as providing ongoing support for vulnerable refugees through counselling and vocational training.
+Your support, together with Australian Aid support through the Australian NGO Cooperation Program (ANCP), is helping to ensure critically ill or injured refugees can access emergency healthcare services, as well as providing ongoing support for vulnerable refugees through counselling and vocational training.s

 Through our partner on the ground, the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (EOC-DICAC), your support is also giving vulnerable refugees access to vocational training.
 This training helps to build confidence and self-worth, develop livelihood skills and ultimately improve their household income.